Salvador Nasralla: 2022 Congressional leadership dispute

-One condition of Nasralla ending his presidential campaign and endorsing Castro’s was that if they gained a majority in Congress, the congressional president would be a member of the Savior Party.
-Castro’s Libre party won 50 seats, whilst Nasralla’s Savior party won 10.
+One condition of Nasralla ending his presidential campaign and endorsing Castro's was that if they gained a majority in Congress, the congressional president would be a member of the Savior Party.
+Castro’s Libre party won 50 seats, whilst Nasralla's Savior party won 10.
 When the newly elected congress voted for a congressional president on 21 January 2022, 18 deputies from Castro’s party refused to honour the agreement.
 They voted for Luis Cálix, a member of Libre, rather than Luis Redondo from Nasralla’s party as the Savior members and the rest of the Libre deputies had done.
 Nasralla commented on the incident as "another coup like in 2009".
 As a consequence, the 18 deputies were expelled from Libre.
 The dispute was resolved when Calíx and the expelled Libre deputies agreed to support Redondo.
 Their membership of Libre was restored when Libre's leader, former President Manuel Zelaya, reversed their expulsion.

+2025 presidential campaign

-Nasralla observed a hearing held by the U.S. House Foreign Affairs Committee regarding the 2025 Honduran elections in November 2025.
+Nasralla resigned from the Vice Presidency in 2024, intending to run for President the following year.
+He secured the nomination of the Liberal Party in March 2025 after winning the party's primary.
+Nasralla observed a hearing held by the U.S. House Foreign Affairs Committee regarding the elections in November 2025.

+On 3 December 2025, it was reported that Nasralla had widened his lead in the presidential election over his Donald Trump-backed rival Nasry Asfura.
+Asfura retook the lead, though the election results was still in contention.
+Asfura was ultimately elected president, defeating Nasralla by 40.3% to 39.5%.
+Nasralla rejected the results, arguing that there were still 10,000 ballot boxes left to be counted and that "a result should not have been declared without counting all the votes."

 Personal life

 Nasralla is married to former beauty queen Iroshka Elvir.
-They have one daughter, born in December, 2017.
+They have one daughter, born in December 2017.